gchq/gaffer-doc/docs/administration-guide/gaffer-stores/federated/access-control.md

-# Simple Federation Graph Access Control
+# Federation Graph Access Control

 Graphs added to a federated store can have restrictions placed on them in addition to the standard user controls that may be in place on the data itself.